-Guarantee leadership, commitment and strategic planning: To make progress in this area, it is essential that governments elevate universal access to electricity to a high position on the political agenda, backing up commitments with strategic planning, clear policies and dedicated institutions.
+Guarantee leadership, commitment and strategic planning: To make progress in this area, it is essential that governments elevate universal access to electricity high on the political agenda, backing commitments up with strategic planning, clear policies and dedicated institutions.
 Policy uncertainty and a lack of transparency can create the perception of excessive risk, discouraging investment and halting progress.
 Governments should map a clear energy development scenario, charting the expansion of the grid and the integration of decentralized solutions into rural electrification strategies, and planning for people moving up the energy ladder.
 Electrification strategies should also ensure a sustainable and affordable supply, and plan for providing electricity to productive sectors.
-To maximize socioeconomic benefits, it is important to identify priority areas, such as the electrification of health centres, schools and productive sectors.
+To maximise socio-economic benefits, it is important to identify priority areas, such as the electrification of health centres, schools and productive sectors.

 Ensure dedicated institutions and enabling policy and regulatory frameworks: Virtually all successful public electrification programs have featured a specific leading institution.
-A dedicated publicsector "champion" can provide a strong framework for all actors that addresses not only technical and market development issues, but also other critical dimensions such as quality control, training, and adaptation of solutions to local needs.
-There are a host of stakeholders with important roles to play; it is essential to make these institutions strong, with a clear mandate, the authority and resources to fulfil the mandate, and accountability for achieving that mandate.
+A dedicated public-sector "champion" can provide a strong framework for all actors that addresses not only technical and market development issues, but also other critical dimensions such as quality control, training, and adaptation of solutions to local needs.
+There are a host of stakeholders with important roles to play: it is essential to make these institutions strong, with a clear mandate, with the authority and resources to fulfil the mandate, and made to be held accountable for achieving that mandate.

 Enable private sector participation: The power sector is often represented by government-linked institutions, and most investment is driven by public grant/concessional funding and non-commercial equity in developing countries.
-To achieve the scale-up needed to deliver electricity for all by 2030 (estimated by the IEA to be US\$ 52 billion per year), private investment needs to complement public investment.
+To achieve the necessary scale-up to deliver electricity for all by 2030 (estimated by the IEA to be \$52 billion per year), private investment needs to complement public investment.
 Policies, regulations and incentive structures can facilitate market development and ensure affordable financing for all electrification solutions.
-De-risking tools, such as clear targets, streamlined permitting processes, public loans, loan guarantees and risk insurance, can help attract both downstream (end-user) and upstream (enterprise) capital into the off-grid sector.
-This also necessitates an adequate enabling policy framework, and facilitation of access to commercial debt and equity (see Policy Brief on Finance for SDG 7).
+De-risking tools can help attract both downstream (end-user) and upstream (enterprise) capital into the off-grid sector.
+This also necessitates an adequate enabling policy framework, and facilitating access to commercial debt and equity (see Policy Brief on Finance for SDG 7).

-Integrate electrification of productive uses in access strategies: No country has gone from poverty to prosperity without making electricity affordable and available in bulk for productive uses.
-Household electrification strategies should take into account other development goals, and opportunities to use electricity access to stimulate inclusive, climate resilient and sustainable economic activity.
-Electrifying communities with grids or mini-grids can allow economies of scale by leveraging power demand from productive sectors where houses, businesses and public services are physically close to one another.
-Mini-grids are more likely to be economical in more densely populated but remote areas.
-There is also an important development opportunity in using the provision of energy access to create local jobs, contingent on fostering local skills and competencies.
-Local entrepreneurs can play a fundamental role in extending electricity access with decentralized solutions.
+Integrate electrification of productive uses in access strategies: No country has gone from poverty to prosperity without making electricity affordable and available in bulk.
+Household electrification strategies should take into account other development goals and opportunities to use energy access to stimulate inclusive, climate resilient and sustainable economic activity.
+Electrifying communities with grids or minigrids can allow economies of scale by leveraging power demand from productive sectors where houses, businesses and public services are physically close to one another.
+Mini grids are more likely to be economical in more densely populated but remote areas.
+There is also an important development opportunity to use the provision of energy access to create local jobs, contingent on fostering local skills and competencies.
+Local entrepreneurs can play a fundamental role in extending electricity access with decentralised solutions.
 The Addis Ababa Action Agenda commits leaders to providing both public and private investment in energy infrastructure and clean energy technologies with the aim of delivering universal access.